unitycoder/UnityAdvancedFPSCharacterController/README.md

 ## Disclaimer
-- There are portions of code here that I have taken from tutorials.
+- There are portions of code here that I have [taken from tutorials and resources](#credits).
 Even though they are free to use I still want to clarify this.

 ## Features
-- Fully commented
+- **Fully Commented**, just in case one finds something to be quite confusing.
+(Hopefully not 😊)
-- Control settings (Toggle crouch, Invert Y-axis, etc)
+- **Control Settings**, you can select between toggling and holding crouches, inverting mouse Y axis for camera rotation, and more!
-- Mostly uses event-based input (Utilizes Unity's New Input System and InputAction.CallbackContext events)
+- Mostly uses **Event-based Input**, this project utilizes Unity's New Input System and InputAction.CallbackContext events.
-- Player Audio (Material-based Footsteps and Jump SFX)
+- **Player Audio**, this repo comes with a bonus in-house script that manages player footsteps and jump sound effects.
-- Slope movement
+- **Slope Movement**, bump-free and fully functional!
-- Smooth crouching
+- **Smooth Crouching**, make crouching buttery smooth and not a jittery mess like the old CS 1.6 days.
-- Movement smoothing
+- **Movement Smoothing**, since we're using the built-in Character Controller component as a base, we have to simulate the feeling of inertia and friction ourselves.
-- Camera side movement tilting
+- **Camera Side Movement Tilting**, like the one in Half-Life and Quake.
-- Camera headbobbing
+- **Camera Headbobbing**, a must-have feature for realistic shooters and horror games!
-- Camera Controller smoothing
+- **Camera Controller Smoothing**, an adjustable float value that can be used to make the camera controller more cinematic.

 ## Key Notes
-- Prefabs are located at Assets\Project\Runtime\Prefabs\
+- **Prefabs** are located _at Assets\Project\Runtime\Prefabs\_.
-- In order for Player Audio to work, make sure to add the following tags if they aren't already added:
+- **In order for Player Audio to work**, make sure to add the following tags if they aren't already added:
-  - Material/Wood
+  - _Material/Wood_
-  - Material/Stone
+  - _Material/Stone_
-  - Material/Grass
+  - _Material/Grass_
-  - Material/Metal
+  - _Material/Metal_

 ## Sponsorship
 I'd really appreciate it if someone were to donate me some cash.
-I am a solo game developer and I need some funding to motivate me to do better on my tasks so that I could deliver way better content.
+I am an aspiring software and game developer that currently do stuff solo, and I need funding to motivate me to do a lot better on my tasks so that I could deliver way better content.

 ## Contribution